-Why mythology and autism?
+Why classical myth and autism?

 The idea for this project started to take shape at a meeting in 2008 with a special needs teacher, who mentioned that, in her experience and those of her colleagues, autistic children often enjoy classical myth.
 I began to wonder why this might be the case, and whether – as a classicist who researches, and loves, classical myth – there was anything I could contribute.
 I started this blog to report on my progress which was often sporadic until the launch of the Warsaw-based European Research Council-funded project Our Mythical Childhood (2016-21) to trace the role of classics in children’s culture.
-My key contribution to the project is an exploration of classics in autistic children’s culture, above all by producing myth-themed activities for autistic children.
-This blog shares my progress, often along Herculean paths.

 Thursday, 16 July 2009